smarsland/AviaNZ/Docs/file_format_specification.md

 `win` - input image width in seconds.
 Required.
 `inputdim` - input dimension in pixels.
 Required.
 `output` - the output classes/labels.
 Required.
+`windowInc` - window width and increment.
+Required.
+`thr`- threshold for each call type.
+Required.

 Thus, a full filter file may look like this: